noetzelj/HSTF-Trigger/3D/README.md

 - Build radio back base plate
   - screw in plate with PTT lock (M2.5..approx length 10mm)
   - allow for bolts / screws for later circuit board mounting

+- using OPENSCAD...I've found that building things incrementally in modules, etc is the way to go...